MattCSmith/Project-365/README.md

 Made a start on implementing the functions throughout the codebase of the Twitter bot.
 On target to wrap this up by midweek.

+## Day 75
+#### **Project:** Leaderboard

+Made some great progress today.
+Have implemented the new helper functions throughout the codebase.
+Although ahead of shedule, I am going to take the spare day to double check everything again, just to ensure I haven't missed anything, since it is a pretty big change.